joonyoungchoi/SampleGame/README_en.md

 - samplegame : BLACKJACK

 ### Class
-- Samplegame : Classes which contains main logic for BLACKJACK
+- Samplegame : Class which contains main logic for BLACKJACK
   - Deck : Class which contains 52 cards as a list and information about deck
   - Card : Class which contains information about a card
   - Hand : Class which contains information about player's hand(card list).